DuyDoan233/ETL-pipeline-find-Behavioral-Interaction-data/README.md

 - [log search](#bỏlinkgithubvao)

 ## ETL process description
-- log content <br>
+- Log Content <br>
-The task in this section is to build an ETL to analyze data in April and rely on customer360 to find out the user's level of interaction with the application. <br>
+The task in this section is to build an ETL to support analyze data in April and rely on customer360 to find out the user's level of interaction with the application. <br>
 The 'log content' has the schema as below: <br>
 ![screenshot_1681929647 (1)](https://user-images.githubusercontent.com/101572443/233170588-95393779-53ec-494f-b1da-b92b7b139e95.png)<br>
 And The 'log content' was transformed as followed: